Ed Mayo: Other activities

 Mayo has also been involved in other regeneration, development and community projects.
 He has been on the board of AccountAbility, War on Want, the Fairtrade Foundation, the Local Investment Fund, Social Investment Forum and www.oneworld.net, a popular portal on human rights, development and environment.
 He has advised HM Treasury on enterprise and led the development of the new Community Investment Tax Credit introduced by Gordon Brown.

 He is also an honorary Vice-president of the National Federation of Enterprise Agencies.
 He was the founding chair of the London Rebuilding Society and is involved in his local community as a trustee of the MERRY charity, linking up communities in Deptford and Mozambique through music and culture.
 In the field of economics, Mayo is a fellow of the World Economic Forum and addressed the annual summit in Davos from 2000 to 2003 on issues of economic change and social inclusion.

 In June 2003, Mayo joined the NCC.
 That year The Guardian nominated him as one of the top 100 most influential figures in British social policy and in November 2004 commented that 'from cancelling third world debt to justice for working-class consumers, Ed Mayo is a key figure in social innovation.
 He was nominated a 'Young Global Leader' by the World Economic Forum in January 2005.

 The Power of Information: An Independent Review by Mayo and Tom Steinberg was published in 2007; as was the official government response to it.

-He is married with three children and lives in south London.
+Mayo is married with three children and lives in south London.
+He was appointed Member of the Order of the British Empire (MBE) in the 2026 New Year Honours for charitable service.